leegaughanbrown/docs/src/pages/en/core-concepts/design-tokens.md

 description: What are design tokens and why use them?
 i18nReady: true
 ---
-Design tokens are design choices that ensure consistent, unified and cohesive user experiences accross your website.
+Design tokens are design choices that ensure consistent, unified and cohesive user experiences across your website.

 ## What are Design Tokens?